addff/2503-ITT440/10% Individual Assignment/M3CS2554B/ANIES NASUHA BINTI AHMAD ZAINUDDIN/README.md

 ## Advantages of using Pygame

-🧠 Easy to learn and use
+🧠 **Easy to learn and use**

 Pygame has a simple and beginner friendly syntax, making it accessible even for students who are new to graphics programming or Python

-⚙️ Minimal setup
+⚙️ **Minimal setup**

-    Installation is straightforward with a single pip install pygame command and also there are no complex configurations or external dependencies needed
+Installation is straightforward with a single pip install pygame command and also there are no complex configurations or external dependencies needed.

+🎥 **Great for frame by frame rendering**

+The whole aspect of Pygame is in handling 2D graphics and creating static or dynamic image sequences.
+This is very useful for CVG tasks such as video frame display, animated images, or simulation.

+🎮 **Support real time interaction**

+With its embedded event handling, Pygame allows the program to interact with keyboard, mouse, or user input events, a special feature in interactive CVG applications, such as sliders, buttons, or live frame control.

+🍂 **Lightweight and efficient**

+Pygame is specialized for speed and performance in 2D graphics.
+The library can be especially handy for systems with limited hardware or when projects need smooth performance without performance lag.

+🛠️ **Flexible and customizable**

+Can easily overlay or overlay text, shapes, or other graphics on top of images and video frames, this produces an interesting and informative CVG output.
+It is also suitable for both basic visual output, such as image displays, and advanced GUIs or animated simulations.